Things we discovered in the process:

 Some people will always tell you it’s a good time to buy - either interest rates are high and so it’s a buyer’s market, or interest rates are low and house prices are shooting up.
 No one knows what will happen.

 It is good to remember most of the time prices don’t shoot up so dramatically as they did during COVID.
 It has tended to go in less dramatic cycles up and down, with a gradual upward trend.
-It's good to remember that prices can go down or stagnate when everyone around is hyping it up.
+It's good to remember that prices can go down or stagnate.

 Staying calm in an auction

-There are basic things which always help for calming down - long deep breaths, drinking cold water (preferably ice cold, you could even bring a thermos) or splashing cold water on your face in the bathroom.
+There are basic things which always help for calming down - long deep breaths, drinking cold water (preferably ice cold) or splashing cold water on your face in the bathroom.
 If you're feeling pressured in the negotiation room, ask to go out for a cup of water, toilet break or breath of air (I would imagine it would be unreasonable for them to refuse this).

-We tried spending as little possible time in the auction room as possible - the high energy music playing, the bidding and auctioneer talking, it all drums up your anxiety.
+We tried spending as little possible time in the auction room as possible - the high energy music playing, the bidding and auctioneer talking, drums up your energy to bid more.
 We signed in, livestreamed the auction outside until it was our turn, then went in.
-If you have to wait in the room, you could bring noise cancelling headphones and try not to engage with the high atmosphere.
+If you have to wait in the room, you could try not to engage with the atmosphere.

 In "Making an offer", there is a section about auctions and practical tips of how to navigate them.